svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/freezes.md

 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.
 * [**No Freeze**](#no-freeze) - Permanently give up the ability to freeze individual counterparties, as well as the ability to end a global freeze.

 The freeze feature only applies to issued currencies.
-Because no party has a privileged place in the SGY Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in SGY or funds issued by other counterparties.
-No one, not even Ripple, can freeze SGY.
+Because no party has a privileged place in the RCP Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in RCP or funds issued by other counterparties.
+No one, not even Ripple, can freeze RCP.

 All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
 Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.